motion/orbit/projects/blog/src/pages/update-one/index.md

 #### Home

-The Orbit Home is a flexible unified search and exploration tool for your data.
+The Orbit Home is your flexible unified knowledge launcher.
 For now it's a lot like Spotlight with some recent activity and a directory of people.

-> Option+Space opens Orbit Home
+> Use Option+Space to open Orbit anywhere

 #### Bit

 We're calling a "file" in orbit a "Bit".
-Where SaaS products have data behind unique interfaces and APIs, Orbit apps sync to a common fundamental unit: the bit, which can be text or HTML, for now.
+Where SaaS products have data behind unique interfaces and APIs, Orbit apps sync to a common fundamental unit: the bit, which can represent Text, HTML, Tasks, Conversations, and more.

 #### Language

-Orbit comes with a [state of the art](https://arxiv.org/pdf/1803.08493.pdf) Natural Language engine.
-Importantly, it runs quickly on-device and custom to you: it's relevancy is powered by both interesting words in English as well as their relative frequency in your corpus.
-This powers our search, related items, and interesting word extraction.
+Orbit comes with a [state of the art](https://arxiv.org/pdf/1803.08493.pdf) natural language engine.
+Importantly, it runs quickly on-device and is custom to your knowledge: it's relevancy is powered by interesting words in English as well as their relative frequency in your corpus.
+This powers search, related items, and interesting word extraction.

 #### Context